-The diagram below demonstrates models of our auto services business and our auto eInsurance business, and the symbiotic relations between them.
-We embedded our auto service module, as customized by our enterprise clients, into their own online applications and realize the offline services via our service networks.
+The diagram below demonstrates models of our automotive after-sales services business and our insurance intermediation business, and the symbiotic relations between them.
+We embedded our after-sales service module, as customized by our enterprise clients, into their own online applications and realize the offline services via our service networks.
 And we help our insurance company clients sell their insurance products through our sales partners.

-Our auto services business
+Our automotive after-sales services business

-Through our digital platform we integrate the service capabilities of over 47,000 auto service providers to provide customized service solutions for our =enterprise clients.
-Our enterprise clients purchase these service solutions for their customers, who are members of the reward and customer loyalty programs of our enterprise clients.
-Via a simple plug-in connection into their own systems, our enterprise clients can indicate their current needs and budgets on our platform, which generates flexible and customized service solutions which vary by type, price, scale, locations, terms and durations of services.
-Our dedicated operations team helps our auto service providers reach clients in real time, around-the-clock, at all of our business locations.
+Through our digital platform we integrate the service capabilities of over 45,000 automotive after-sales service providers to provide customized service solutions for our after-sales partners ("enterprise clients").
+Our after-sales partners purchase these service solutions for their customers, who are members of the reward and customer loyalty programs of our after-sales partners.
+Via a simple plug-in connection into their own systems, our after-sales partners can indicate their current needs and budgets on our platform, which generates flexible and customized service solutions which vary by type, price, scale, locations, terms and durations of services.
+Our dedicated operations team helps our after-sales service providers reach clients in real time, around-the-clock, at all of our business locations.

-Our auto service solutions include both regular, high frequency, drop-in services as well as one-time, reserved services.
+Our automotive after-sales service solutions include both regular, high frequency, drop-in services as well as one-time, reserved services.
 The former includes car wash, oil change, car beauty, tire change and other regular auto maintenance services.
 The latter include flight pickup, driver service, road assistance, and car overhaul services.
-These services are performed by the auto service providers connected to our digital platform, over 47,000 big and small businesses and individuals in the auto service industries.
-As regulated by the PRC laws, the auto service providers are liable for tort claims for any damages arising from their services, while our enterprise clients are also liable for contractual claims by their end customers for any damages arising from the services of the auto service providers.
+These services are performed by the after-sales service providers connected to our digital platform, over 45,000 big and small businesses and individuals in the automotive after-sales service industries.
+As regulated by the PRC laws, the after-sales service providers are liable for tort claims for any damages arising from their services, while our enterprise clients are also liable for contractual claims by their end customers for any damages arising from the services of the after-sales service providers.

-Our auto services create value for both our clients and auto service providers.
-According to the Frost & Sullivan Report, the auto market is highly fragmented, complex and localized, with non-standard quality specifications.
+Our automotive after-sales services create value for both our clients and after-sales service providers.
+According to the Frost & Sullivan Report, the after-sales market is highly fragmented, complex and localized, with non-standard quality specifications.
 Demands from end customers are specific and dynamic.
-Based on our auto service providers' feedback to us, without our intermediation, they often suffer from insufficient and unpredictable order flow.
-Our one stop auto solution connects our clients with full spectrum services covering all the 33 provinces in China, while we provide quality standard supervision, data security and ondemand flexibility.
-Based on our past experience, our business scale and order volume has provided us with bargaining power versus auto service providers, which has enabled us to enforce our uniform standards of service quality, cost efficiency, and on-demand flexibility.
-Our smart order distribution system automatically matches each instance of a client's service need to the best auto service provider for the job, and record the client's feedback after the service for a sustained, accurate and fair rating system.
+Based on our after-sales service providers' feedback to us, without our intermediation, they often suffer from insufficient and unpredictable order flow.
+Our one stop after-sales solution connects our clients with full spectrum services covering all the 33 provinces in China, while we provide quality standard supervision, data security and on-demand flexibility.
+Based on our past experience, our business scale and order volume has provided us with bargaining power versus after-sales service providers, which has enabled us to enforce our uniform standards of service quality, cost efficiency, and on-demand flexibility.
+Our smart order distribution system automatically matches each instance of a client's service need to the best after-sales service provider for the job, and record the client's feedback after the service for a sustained, accurate and fair rating system.